actualbudget/docs/docs/install/apple-container.md

 ## Prerequisites

-- Apple Container must be installed on your Mac.
+- The first thing you must do is to install Apple Container on your Mac.
 You can install it from [Apple's container repository](https://github.com/apple/container).
-- macOS with Apple silicon (M1/M2/M3) for optimal performance
+- macOS with Apple silicon (M1/M2/M3) for optimal performance.
-- Basic familiarity with command line operations
+- Basic familiarity with command-line operations.

 ## Setup and Installation